cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/manage-notifications.md

 ## Manage Pentest Notifications

-When you collaborate on a pentest, you get notifications for all associated events.
+When you collaborate on a pentest, you get notifications depending on your notification preferences.

 To manage your notification preferences for a pentest: